ansys/pymechanical/doc/source/faq.rst

     the hood.

 .. dropdown:: How do you restart a script?
+    :animate: fade-in-slide-down

-    If you have trouble terminating a simulation, you do not have to close Python, reopen it, and clear all previous data such as the mesh using this code:
+    If you have trouble terminating a simulation, you do not have to close Python, reopen it, and clear all previous data, such as the mesh, using this code:

     .. code:: python